Can Dogs Eat Corn on the Cob? The Interesting Answer

 Along with the summer months comes the opportunity for barbecues, and if you own a dog you probably know firsthand that they are world-class beggars when it comes to barbecue food (and just about anything).
 While they may sit and wait with longing in their eyes for something as seemingly harmless as some of your corn, you may find yourself wondering, is it safe to give dogs corn on the cob?

-In brief, we can tell you yes to the corn and no to the cob.
+In brief, we can tell you yes to the corn, in most cases, and no to the cob.
 Read on for more details about why.

 First, Is Corn Itself Bad for Dogs?

 Putting aside the cob for a moment, corn is perfectly safe for dogs to consume.
-According to Purina, one of the leading suppliers of dog food, corn is both safe and healthy for your four-legged friend to consume, and it’s included in many varieties of dog food.
+According to Tufts University Clinical Nutrition Service, corn is both safe and healthy for your four-legged friend to consume, and it’s included in many varieties of dog food.

-Because of the implication that corn is used as a “filler” food for many farm animals due to its low cost and short germination time, canine nutrition experts at Purina go on to say that corn is not only benign but beneficial for dogs, and it provides many nutrients they need to maintain their wellbeing.
+Because of the implication that corn is used as a “filler” food for many farm animals due to its low cost and short germination time, canine nutrition experts go on to say that corn is not only benign but beneficial for dogs, and it provides many nutrients they need to maintain their wellbeing, such as insoluble fiber, carbs and fat as source of energy, essential fatty acids, vitamins, and minerals.

 Since corn is healthy for dogs to consume, some people believe that corn on the cob is safe as well, especially if their pooch tends to gnaw on the cob joyfully or chew it into pieces.
 However, the fact is that it can be very dangerous.

-According to animal healthcare specialists at MedVet, a corn cob is a large mass of undigestible material.
-They note that even smaller pieces chewed up can cause intestinal obstruction.
-This can lead to serious complications for your pup, including severe pain while trying to pass the cob pieces and may even require surgery to remove the corn cob.
+A corn cob is a large mass of indigestible material.
+Even smaller pieces chewed up or swallowed can cause a gastrointestinal obstruction.
+This can lead to serious complications for your pup, including severe abdominal pain, vomiting, dehydration, damage to the stomach and intestinal wall lining at the site of obstruction, oftentimes requiring surgery to remove the corn cob, and sometimes even leading to sepsis in severe cases.

 You can safely give your dog corn to eat, but never allow your pup to get a hold of a corn cob.